emmajanedrews/base-template/_posts/2018-03-23-the-importance-of-professional-real-estate-photography.md

 During online home searches, people are obviously drawn to the listings with the best pictures.

-Pictures taken on a cell phone, in bad lighting, or where the photographer is visible in some reflective surface can all make an online listing look less appealing.&nbsp;
+Pictures that were taken on a cell phone, in bad lighting, or where the photographer is visible in some reflective surface can all make an online listing look less appealing.&nbsp;

 So, when you list your home, it is critical that you show it off in its best light using professional real estate photography. **The cost of professional photography is something we cover for everyone who lists with us.**&nbsp;

 We believe that without a great product, you can’t have a great sale.
-Professional photography not only makes your home look great, but it can also help it sell more quickly.
+Professional photography not only makes your home look great, it also helps your home sell more quickly.

 {% include pullquote.html %}